Proposal (business): Informally solicited proposal

 Internal proposals are ideas or projects that are presented to whoever holds the position of top management in a company.
 These types of proposals can be written by a particular individual, group, department, or division of a particular company.
 One example of this is when the manager of a product line writes a proposal suggesting that the company should robotize the production process.
-Some advantages to this includes easier communication, knowing the client's needs and making fast decisions.
-Some advantages to this may include competition from other companies and the loss of management champions.
+Some advantages to this include easier communication, knowing the client's needs and making fast decisions.
+Some disadvantages to this may include competition from other companies and the loss of management champions.

 Unsolicited proposal

 Unsolicited proposals are generic marketing brochures used to introduce a product or service to a prospective customer.
 They are often used as "leave-behinds" at the end of initial meetings with or customers or "give-aways" at trade shows or other public meetings.
 They are not designed to close a sale, just introduce the possibility of a sale.